 Eighty-seven percent of the health care in rural Haiti is provided by nurses or nursing aides, who do not have the requisite training to provide the care they are called on to give.
 The Partnerships Conference aims to develop nursing education programs that can be implemented and expedited to allow Haitian residents to receive the care they need.
 The goals of the program include: Creating effective partnerships between North American schools of nursing and Haitian schools of nursing, coordinating efforts of North American schools of nursing who are working in Haiti by standardizing curriculum and developing expedited programs, and formalizing the accreditation process so that minimum requirements for all schools are uniform.

 The HPEC is working with The Hunter-Bellevue School of Nursing, the Haitian Nursing Association, and Promoting Health in Haiti to provide support for Haitian schools of nursing.
 Promoting Health in Haiti was founded to provide support and create collaborations between North American and Haitian schools, in order to develop Bachelor's and Master's level nursing education; so that nurses will have the training they need to provide the complex care they are called on to deliver, in hospitals and in outpatient settings.

 Over the past few years, Hunter faculty members have traveled to Haiti to gain a better understanding of the current status of the schools of nursing and to further develop the program.
 For information on these trips, please click here and visit the Promoting Health in Haiti

 Pictures From Gala:

-Becoming Excellent Scholars in Transition (BESt 4.0)
+Being Excellent Sscholars in Transition to Nursing (BESt 4.0)